Skip to main content

 • Not available for multiple offences (even if each is non-serious)

-Use the Admissibility Screener to check whether deemed rehabilitation may apply to your specific situation.
+Use the Admissibility Explorer to check whether deemed rehabilitation may apply to your circumstances.

 The California PC 1203.4 Exception